jbh-cloud/spotify_sync/README.md

 ### autoscan

-`enabled` - Enables [autoscan](https://github.com/Cloudbox/autoscan) integration.
+`enabled` *required* - Enables [autoscan](https://github.com/Cloudbox/autoscan) integration.
 Assumes you have set this up correctly and created rewrite rules if needed.

 `endpoint` - API endpoint to POST to, usually in the form of IP_ADDR:3030/triggers/manual